MicrosoftDocs/Viva/Viva/glint/create-employee-attribute-file.md

            2. Select the desired attribute from the dropdown menu for each derived attribute.
            3. Select **Continue**.
    4. Step 4: Review; choose between the following two options:
-       - Save attributes and import employee data – recommended if the employee data in your file is complete and finalized (doesn't contain test or partial data).
+       - Save attributes and import employee data – Recommended if the employee data in your file is complete and finalized (doesn't contain test or partial data).
 Caution: employee data can't be deleted.
 This option performs a full employee upload, which applies any changes in the file and marks anyone not in the file as an inactive employee.
-       - Save attributes and discard employee data – recommended to configure attributes based on your header row and then import finalized employee data later.
+       - Save attributes and discard employee data – Recommended to configure attributes based on your header row and then import finalized employee data later.
    5. Step 5: Select the desired option.
          >[!TIP]
          > When setting up attributes for the first time, Viva Glint recommends choosing the *Save attributes and discard employee data* option.
 This allows you to set up and map your attributes in the system and complete your first data import as a separate task when your IT/HRIS team has completed Employee Data File work.